 ||Displays selected statistics, pausing the number of seconds specified in interval between each display.
 Press CTRL+C to stop displaying statistics.
 If this parameter is omitted, nbtstat prints the current configuration information only once.|

 |/?||Displays help at the command prompt.|

-State Description Connected A session has been established. associated A connection endpoint has been created and associated with an IP address. listening This endpoint is available for an inbound connection.
+State Description Connected A session has been established. listening This endpoint is available for an inbound connection.
 Idle This endpoint has been opened but cannot receive connections.
 Connecting A session is in the connecting phase and the name-to-IP address mapping of the destination is being resolved.
 Accepting An inbound session is currently being accepted and will be connected shortly.
 Reconnecting A session is trying to reconnect (it failed to connect on the first attempt).
 Outbound A session is in the connecting phase and the TCP connection is currently being created.
 Inbound An inbound session is in the connecting phase.
 Disconnecting A session is in the process of disconnecting.
 Disconnected The local computer has issued a disconnect and it is waiting for confirmation from the remote system.

 To display the NetBIOS name table of the remote computer with the NetBIOS computer name of CORP07, type: